 Exhibit 2 shows the market assessment evolution, from last year to date, by summarizing the total number of improvements and deteriorations in various assessment categories for the analyzed markets.
-The number of changes is lower compared to last year, with 8 improvements and 1 deterioration.
-Most of the changes were related to Market Regulations, followed by changes related to Custody.
+Most of the changes were related to Stability of Institutional Framework, followed by changes related to Foreign Ownership Limit (FOL) Level.